-Conclusion : Tolerance Zone
+Conclusion: Tolerance Zone

-GD&T is like a blessing for the industry.
+GD&T is a blessing for the industry.
 There is hardly any company that does not use GD&T nowadays.
-Having a more tolerance zone area is the key for GD&T success along with other benefits.
+Having a more tolerance zone area is the key to GD&T success along with other benefits.
 I hope I could explain to you the tolerance zone and why it is so essential to know if you want to adopt GD&T.

 I can understand that GD&T is as simple as we may think.
 So if you have any questions, please don’t hesitate to write in the comment section, and I will be happy to assist.